cmpi-standard/headers/updates.md

   quotes.
 * Finalized decision from WG call to let the @fulldescription and @convfunction commands be a simple section without a cross reference item.
+* Added doxygen_cmpi.css as an extra CSS file for Doxygen.
+The initial version fixes the incorrect indentation of the section headings created by user-defined @xrefitem commands (e.g. @added200).

 25 July - Andy
 --------------